jstolarek/dep-typed-wbl-heaps-hs/README.md

 This repo contains implementation of weight-biased leftist heap data structure verified in Haskell using dependent types.
 This package is intended to be a tutorial and technology demonstration.
-It is not intended to be used in real-world application (but if you find such a use please let me know).
+It is not intended to be used in real-world applications (but if you find such a use please let me know).

 Weight-biased leftist heap is a binary tree that satisfies two
 invariants:

-  1. Priority invariant: priority of every node is higher that priority of its children.
+  1. Priority invariant: priority of every node is higher than priority of its children.
 (This property is true for heaps in general).

-  2. Rank invariant: for every node size of its left child is nor smaller than the size of its right child.
+  2. Rank invariant: for every node size of its left child is not smaller than the size of its right child.

 These two invariants give us a data structure that provides O(1) access to element with the highest priority and O(log2 n) insert and merge operations.
-See Chris Okasaki's "Purely Functional Data Structures" for more discussion.
+See chapter 3 of Chris Okasaki's "Purely Functional Data Structures" for more discussion.

-The main purpose of this implementation is to explain how proofs of the two above invariants are constructed.
+The main purpose of this implementation is to explain how proofs of the two above invariants are constructed in Haskell.
+(The ideas convey to other languages with dependent types.)
 You'll find lots of comments in the source code.
-I assume that you already have been exposed to basic ideas of proofs with dependent types.
+I assume that you already have been exposed to basics of proofs with dependent types.
 In particular you should be familiar with:

   * the concept of data-as-evidence as described in "Why Dependent